Weighted finite difference methods for a nonlinear Klein-Gordon equation with high oscillations in space and time: Introduction

-Our objective is to numerically approximate the solution over a fixed time interval $0 \le t \leq T$ that is independent of $\eps$.
-Numerically solving \eqref{eq:KG}--\eqref{eq:init} is challenging due to the high oscillations of the solution in both time and space.
-The literature predominantly focuses on smooth initial data and handling temporal oscillations, with methods including finite difference schemes~\cite{bao2012analysis}, splitting techniques~\cite{dong2014time}, approaches based on Duhamel’s formula~\cite{baumstark2018uniformly}, time-twoscale methods~\cite{chartier2015uniformly,bao2019comparison}, and multiscale expansions~\cite{faou2014asymptotic,bao2014uniformly}.
+Numerically solving \eqref{eq:KG}--\eqref{eq:init} is challenging due to the high oscillations of the solution in both time and space, \bcl and further because of the two opposite fast group velocities, inversely proportional to $\eps$, of polarized wave packets. \ecl The literature predominantly focuses on smooth initial data and handling temporal oscillations, with methods including finite difference schemes~\cite{bao2012analysis}, splitting techniques~\cite{dong2014time}, approaches based on Duhamel’s formula~\cite{baumstark2018uniformly}, time two-scale methods~\cite{chartier2015uniformly,bao2019comparison}, and multiscale expansions~\cite{faou2014asymptotic,bao2014uniformly}.
 However, only few numerical works address simultaneous spatial and temporal oscillations for \eqref{eq:KG} or related equations.
-We are aware of two approaches: the nonlinear geometric optics method of~\cite{crouseilles2017nonlinear}, where a wider class of partial differential equations with a wider class of highly oscillatory initial data than considered here is addressed using different numerical and analytical techniques, and the combination of analytical approximations with tailor-made time integration in~\cite{jahnke2024analytical} for a wider class of partial differential equations with highly oscillatory initial data that are real parts of \eqref{eq:init}.
+We are aware of two approaches so far: (i) the nonlinear geometric optics method of~\cite{crouseilles2017nonlinear}, where a \bcl differently scaled class of wave-type partial differential equations with a significantly wider class of highly oscillatory initial data (of WKB type) is addressed using elaborate numerical and analytical multiscale techniques, \ecl and (ii) the combination of analytical approximations with tailor-made time integration in~\cite{jahnke2024analytical} for a wider class of partial differential equations with highly oscillatory initial data that are real parts of \eqref{eq:init}. \bcl We take a different approach in this paper, which is algorithmically simpler than (i) and (ii) but is devised and studied for the specific problem \eqref{eq:KG}--\eqref{eq:init} for concreteness.